 In this Division, unless the contrary intention appears —

-“registration” means registration as an assessor under this Division.
+registration means registration as an assessor under this Division.

 [Regulation 6.18 inserted in Gazette 24 Aug 2007 p.
 4275.]

 6.19.
 Activity authorised by registration

 A person registered as an assessor under this Division is authorised to issue notices of satisfactory assessment for the class or classes of high risk work in respect of which the person is registered.